 What book are you currently reading?

 I know I’m supposed to say some book about leadership or “5 Steps to the Perfect Me” or whatever.
-But in a stressful year, decompression is more important than ever.
-This summer I discovered Agatha Christie, and I found a lot of similarities between a person trying to solve a murder mystery and a person troubleshooting software.
+But in a stressful year, decompression is more critical than ever.
+This summer, I discovered Agatha Christie, and I found a lot of similarities between a person trying to solve a murder mystery and a person troubleshooting software.
 Seriously!
 It’s relaxing but deeply thought-provoking at the same time.
 I find it helps improve my logic and reasoning when at work.

 What are the most common challenges you are helping to solve in the technology industry?

 Diversity and inclusion have historically not been trademarks of the technology industry.
-I advocate STEM accessibility, because I know we can do much better as a society.
+I advocate STEM accessibility because I know we can do much better as a society.